warb1rd/TheCookBook/README.md

 I first created a new app using ```rails new the_cookbook --database=postgresql```

-Then, I created three models and controllers for them:
+Then, I created four models and controllers for them:

 1. Users model with username, email and password.
 2. Sessions when users login
 3. Recipes with title, ingredients, directions and image.
+4. Comments with body which "belongs_to" the recipes and the user models.
 ```rails generate <controller_name> users index show new create edit update destroy ```
 ```rails generate model <Model_name> username: string, email: string, password:string, password_digest```

 I used the app architecture and rails errors to guide me through to create the entire project.

+I created wireframes using flashcards and iterated through it, which helped me design the site better.

 #### User experience
 ---
 This app is designed to be used with ease.
 As a user I want to be able to sign up quickly and access my recipes quickly.

-As a user I would like to be able to see other users recipes.
+As a user I would like to be able to see other users recipes and comment, if necessary.

 ---
 #### Dream Works